Luc-Mcgrady/B-Dungeon/README.md

 minimum of 2 levels ✔️

-power up with a timer
+power up with a timer ✔️

-password script (attached to your menu page)
+password script (attached to your menu page) (???!??!?) (does a level select count)

 Goal ✔️

 IF statement (found with the Timer on each level) ✔️

-power up timer (post conditioned loop)
+power up timer (post conditioned loop) ✔️

-key to unlock a goal (pre conditioned loop)
+key to unlock a goal (pre conditioned loop)  ✔️

 Timer on each level (fixed conditioned loop) ✔️